Hiking along the Rhine - which is the most beautiful?

 Hike along the Rhine on the Rheinau Peninsula in Switzerland

-A few kilometers south of the Rhine Falls, the Rhine makes a double loop at the German-Swiss border, where the peninsula and monastery island of Rheinau is located.
-The town stretches along a ridge that is used for wine-growing, towards the river the terrain flattens out to form a meadow landscape, waterfowl and a diverse flora have established their biotope here.
-The best way to discover Rheinau is on a hike.
-The starting point is the Rheinau outdoor pool, where there are plenty of parking spaces and a bus stop.
-The tour is quite easy and depending on the route around 5-8 km long.
-You have the choice if you only want to hike on Swiss territory or on the German side as well.
+A few kilometers south of the Rhine Falls, the Rhine forms a double loop at the German-Swiss border, where the peninsula and monastery island of Rheinau lies.
+The village stretches along a hilly ridge used for winemaking.
+Towards the river, the terrain flattens into a floodplain landscape, where waterfowl and a diverse range of flora have established their habitat.

 About 2CoinsTravel.ch